kthurman59/kevin_Profile/README.md

 # Kevin's Profile Site

 This repository hosts the personal profile site for Kevin Thurman, showcasing a professional portfolio, skills, projects, and contact information.
-Built with Hugo, it serves as a digital representation of my expertise in web development and other technical domains.
+Built to serve as a digital representation of my expertise in web development and other technical domains.

 ## Features
 - Professional Portfolio: Showcasing web development projects.